Webix library offers its own API for working with application cache and browser local storages: permanent cache, per session cache and cookies.

 mystore = webix.storage.prefix("app_id", webix.storage.local);

-// putting data into the local cache under the name "app_id_session_key"
+// putting data into Local Storage under the name "app_id_session_key"

 mystore.put("session_key", 12)